Stubble burning: 'Bio-decomposer' spraying from Oct 11 in Delhi, says CM Kejriwal | Headlines

 Stubble burning: 'Bio-decomposer' spraying from Oct 11 in Delhi, says CM Kejriwal

 Farmers have to just give their consent and the Delhi government will spray the solution in their fields free of cost, he said.
-The first batch of solution will be ready in 7 days and the spraying will begin on October 11, the chief minister said.
+It takes seven days to prepare the solution, which has jaggery and chickpea flour as ingredients.
+The spraying will begin on October 11, the chief minister said.

-Delhi Environment Minister Gopal Rai said, “We want to create a model in Delhi so that no government can make an excuse (on the issue of stubble burning).”
-“When there is an alternative available…all those who seriously want to reduce pollution should use this,” he said..
+If this proves to be successful in Delhi, it can be a good solution for the issue of stubble burning in the neighbouring states too, he said.
+Delhi Environment Minister Gopal Rai said, "We want to create a model in Delhi so that no government can make an excuse (on the issue of stubble burning)."
+"When there is an alternative available … all those who seriously want to reduce pollution should use this," he said.

+The solution being prepared at Kharkhari Nahar will be enough for around 1,300 farmers in Delhi, Rai said.
+The minister said farm fires in neighbouring states contribute up to 44 per cent of Delhi's pollution during the harvesting season.

+Asked if the method will be implemented in other states as well, Rai said it depended on their will to do it.
+"We have already appealed to them to implement it.
+If we can set up a centralised system for it in Delhi, they can do it too," he said.

 - READ MORE ON: